inktrap/studyriffic/docs/USER.md

 be transformed into an HTML-linebreak by JavaScript in the template ``main.tpl``.

-(Please note: ``main.tpl`` uses Jquery's ``html``-method to display the content -- and therefore is vulnerable to XSS-attacks and other shenanigans.
+Technical note: ``main.tpl`` uses Jquery's ``html``-method to display the content -- and therefore is vulnerable to XSS-attacks and other shenanigans.
 I worked with the assumption that you are creating your template (or are using mine) but you are definitely creating your own tasks and settings files, so you can trust them.
-That way you have the flexibility to include other inline markup, despite that this is not the preferred way of doing this.)
+That way you have the flexibility to include other inline markup, despite that this is not the preferred way of doing this.

-(Additional note/reminder for mysel: I still have to find out if bottle's cookie function is vulnerable to CSRF and if my endpoints should look out for token.
+(FIXME: Additional note/reminder for mysel: I still have to find out if bottle's cookie function is vulnerable to CSRF and if my endpoints should look out for tokens.
 On the other hand: the prolifc id is stored in the cookie, which has a signature.)

 ## Views